florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_build/index.rst

     PowertrainBuilderLauncher.launch()

-Once load from existed design the builder should look like this:
+Once loaded from existed design the builder should look like this:

 .. image:: ../../../img/start_up_page.svg
     :width: 800